The Hydrogen Valley platform is a joint initiative by the Clean Hydrogen Joint Undertaking and Mission Innovation.

 The Mission Innovation Hydrogen Valley Platform has been developed under the framework of Mission Innovation's "Renewable and Clean Hydrogen" Innovation Challenge.
 Its objective is to accelerate the development of a global hydrogen market by identifying and overcoming key technology barriers to the production, distribution, storage, and use of hydrogen at gigawatt scale.
 The Innovation Challenge is co-led by Australia, Germany and the European Commission and has more than ten participating member countries around the world.

-The Fuel Cells and Hydrogen Joint Undertaking (FCH JU) is a unique public private partnership supporting research, technological development and demonstration (RTD) activities in fuel cell and hydrogen energy technologies in Europe.
+The Clean Hydrogen Joint Undertaking (and its predecessor, the Fuel Cells and Hydrogen Joint Undertaking is an EU body, in the form of a unique public private partnership supporting research, technological development and demonstration (RTD) activities in fuel cell and hydrogen energy technologies in Europe.
 Its aim is to accelerate the market introduction of these technologies, realising their potential as an instrument in achieving a carbon-clean energy system.

 Roland Berger, founded in 1967, is the only leading global consultancy of German heritage and European origin.
-With 2,400 employees working from 35 countries, it operates in all major international markets.
-Roland Berger's 52 offices are located in the key global business hubs.
-The consultancy is an independent partnership owned exclusively by 250 Partners.
+With 2,700 employees working from 35 countries, it operates in all major international markets.
+Roland Berger's 51 offices are located in the key global business hubs.
+The consultancy is an independent partnership owned exclusively by over 300 Partners.
 With a growing cross-functional expert group, Roland Berger serves clients from the private and public along the entire hydrogen value chain with a variety of management consulting services – from corporate strategies to project development and investor support.

 Inycom is a Spanish technology company headquartered in Zaragoza.
 Founded in 1982, Inycom has a long recognized experience thanks to its success based on business excellence guiding principles.
 Inycom´s core business consists in providing high quality technology solutions and services in different fields including Information and Communications Technologies, Energy, Digital Businesses, Laboratory and Healthcare, Biotechnology, and turnkey Engineering projects, which make of Inycom the largest innovative company in the region of Aragon.
 In the field of fuel cells and hydrogen, Inycom works in several projects as system integrator and also developing tailor-made IT platforms for user-friendly presentation of data.